-On a personal note, I take many of the advantages of the vegan way of life, and include a small-to-moderate amount of animal products.
+On a personal note, I take many of the advantages of the vegan way of life, but enjoy a small-to-moderate amount of animal products.

 Seriously overweight folk usually don't realise that most often it's carbohydrates, not fat, that cause you to be that way.
 Type glycemic index into the search engine and find out about the difference between the healthy carbohydrate in a green pea as compared to the carb in white rice, for example.

 Searching for something specific?
 Just type it in here: